What is ETIAS?

 The visa waiver program will be available online.
 In the future, citizens of eligible countries will be expected to have an approved ETIAS upon arrival at the port of entry of any Schengen member country.

-In recent years, Canadian citizens have not been required to apply for a visa to travel to the Schengen Area.
-However, it is likely that as of 2021 this will change for all visa-free non-EU citizens that want to travel to and within Europe.
+In recent years, Canadian citizens have not been required to apply for a visa waiver to travel to the Schengen Area.
+However, it is likely that as of 2021 this will change for all visa waiver-free non-EU citizens that want to travel to and within Europe.

 It is estimated that the EU will launch the ETIAS program in 2021.
 The ETIAS visa waiver for Europe will be an obligatory requirement to enter any of the member nations of the Schengen Area, including the three microstates (San Marino, the Vatican, and Monaco).